"Unchain the singer!" is a doctoral research project by Tove Dahlberg. Tove is an an opera singer and a PhD candidate in Opera.

 Aim: to investigate how gender and normativity are reproduced on the opera stage, develop methods for transforming critical perspectives on gender and normativity into artistic practice, and explore strategies to increase the artistic agency of the singer.
 Questions: How do critical perspectives on gender and normativity transform into artistic practice of the singer?
 How can these perspectives expand the artistic agency of the singer?

 Research implementation and anticipated impact

 The research is carried out in workshops together with musicians, directors and other singers, with the aim to identify and challenge normativity of the opera practice.
-Through the research, tools and approaches for conscious artistic choices regarding gender and normativity of performance are developed, and will be presented both on stage and as a reflective written text.
+Through the research, tools and approaches for conscious artistic choices regarding gender and normativity of performance are developed.
+These, as well as the insights regarding the agency of the singer, will be presented both on stage and as a reflective written text.
 I hope that my research will contribute to a greater awareness and a widened register of performances on the opera stages and be of use for other practitioners.

 I am collaborating with Kristina Hagström-Ståhl, researcher and director, Maria Löfberg, composer and Liv Elf Karlén, normativity coach and director.

 Start and end year for the research2019-2022.